Date

 The biggest factor in your project’s cost is the door you choose.
 Exterior doors come in a wide range of materials like steel, fiberglass, and wood, each with its own price point and benefits.
 A simple, standard-sized steel door will be on the lower end of the cost spectrum, while a custom-designed wooden door with decorative glass will be significantly more expensive.
 Because they have to stand up to the elements, exterior doors are built to be more durable and secure than interior ones, which is reflected in their price.
 Upgrading your home’s exterior with new windows and doors can completely transform its curb appeal, but the style choices you make will directly impact the budget.

-The Condition of Your Door Frame
+The Hidden Cost of Replacing Your Door Frame

 In a perfect world, your new door would slide right into the existing frame.
 More often than not, however, the old frame needs some attention.
 Years of exposure to moisture and temperature changes can cause wood to rot, warp, or split.
 If your contractor discovers any damage, the frame will need to be repaired or completely replaced before the new door can be installed.
 This extra work adds to both labor and material costs.
 A thorough inspection of the door frame is a critical first step in any replacement project, as it helps identify potential issues that could affect the final price.